5259

 Improve your Well-Being

 Every living creature has a biological clock.
-Living in sync with your biological clock has a very positive impact on your daily rhythm, your rest and your health and is therefore very important for your well-being.
+Living in sync with our biological clock has a very positive impact on our daily rhythm, our rest and our health and is therefore very important for our well-being.

 Our biological clock is influenced by two factors: